 Our Priority Communities

-They are relentlessly resilient, but have long been denied access to resources, power over decisions that shape their futures, and respect for their cultures and ways of life.
+They are excluded by systems designed to deny them access to resources, power over decisions that shape their futures, and respect for their cultures and ways of life.

 Native-led organizations in our region are transforming the economic opportunities in their communities.